edcedcedcedc/edcedcedcedc/README.md

 ![image](test123.png)

-🔭 I’m excited to have been selected for **GSoC 2025**!
-I’m also training to reach *Pupil* rank on Codeforces and studying full-time at OSSU.
+🔭 I’m excited to have been selected for [**GSoC 2025**](https://summerofcode.withgoogle.com/programs/2025/projects/RTuXxB1k) I’m also training to reach *Pupil* rank on Codeforces and studying full-time at OSSU.
 Currently, GSoC is my only source of support (and it hasn’t started yet).
 If you'd like to keep me caffeinated and coding - thank you ❤️.
 I still have about two years left to complete OSSU, and I'm working hard to become self-sufficient soon.Your support helps bridge that gap while I build skills, contribute to open source, and grow into a full-time software engineer.<br>
 [![Buy Me a Coffee](https://www.buymeacoffee.com/assets/img/custom_images/yellow_img.png)](https://www.buymeacoffee.com/androranogajec)